MicrosoftDocs/SupportArticles-docs/Teams/meetings/resolve-teams-meeting-add-in-issues.md

 ms.date: 03/18/2024
 ---

-# Resolve issues with Teams Meeting add-in for Outlook
+# Resolve issues that affect Teams Meeting add-in for Outlook

-If you're a Microsoft Teams administrator and your users aren't able to install the Teams Meeting add-in for Outlook, schedule Outlook meetings from Teams, or schedule Teams meetings from Outlook, try the following steps to troubleshoot and resolve the issue.
+If you're a Microsoft Teams administrator, and your users can't install the Teams Meeting add-in for Outlook, schedule Outlook meetings from Teams, or schedule Teams meetings from Outlook, try the following steps to troubleshoot and resolve the issue.

 ## Check policies